Who sets auto insurance rates in Quebec?

 Since 2009, Quebec residents have consistently paid the lowest average auto insurance premiums in Canada.
-A 2011 study found that Quebec drivers pay an average of only $642 a year for auto insurance.
-That's about half the cost of a comparable policy in Ontario or BC.
+A 2020 report from the Insurance Bureau of Canada found that Quebec drivers pay an average of only $717 a year for auto insurance.
+That's about half the cost of a comparable policy in Ontario or B.C.

 Average auto insurance rates by province